Bai-Chiang/Raspberry_Pi_tinkering_notes/btrfs.md

 # Raspberry Pi btrfs setup (In progress)

-The official Raspberry Pi OS uses ext4 as default root filesystem.
 [btrfs](https://wiki.archlinux.org/title/Btrfs) provides some very nice features like [snapshots](https://btrfs.wiki.kernel.org/index.php/SysadminGuide#Snapshots) backup and [transparent compression](https://wiki.archlinux.org/title/Btrfs#Compression) which could increase lifespan of SD card by reducing write data and may improve performance where IO bottle neck is more common when using Raspberry Pi 4b with SD card.

+- The official Raspberry Pi OS uses ext4 as default root filesystem.

-The [`manjaro-arm-installer`](https://gitlab.manjaro.org/manjaro-arm/applications/manjaro-arm-installer/-/tree/master) provides `btrfs` option, and during the installation process you can choose install what desktop environments or window managers, it even support [`sway`](https://wiki.archlinux.org/title/Sway) window manager.
+- The [`manjaro-arm-installer`](https://gitlab.manjaro.org/manjaro-arm/applications/manjaro-arm-installer/-/tree/master) script provides `btrfs` option, and during the installation process you can choose different desktop environments or window managers.

 ___
 # Raspberry Pi OS